When coding meets ranking: A joint framework based on local learning: Joint Learning of Sparse Coding and Ranking

 \subsection{Optimization}

-Directly solving this problem is difficult, and we adapt the alternative optimization strategy to solve it.
-The ranking scores, sparse codes and dictionary are updated in an iterative algorithm.
-In each iteration, one of them is solved while the others are fixed as previous results, then their roles are switched.
-The iterations are repeated until convergency.
+Directly solving this problem is difficult, thus we adapt the alternate optimization strategy to solve it.
+The ranking scores, sparse codes and the dictionary are updated in an iterative algorithm.
+In each iteration, one of them is solved while the others are fixed, then their roles are switched.
+The iterations are repeated until a maximum iteration number is reached.